elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 Here is some code from our sample program to remind you how it works:

-Put "http://images.google.com/images?q=" into a URL.
-Convert the text's string to a query string.
-Append the query string to the URL.
+Coloque "http://images.google.com/images?q=" em uma URL.
+Converta o texto do campo de texto em um texto de pesquisa.
+Coloque o texto de pesquisa no fim da URL.
 Read the URL into a string.

 Remember?
-I know I'll never forget.
+Eu sei que nunca esquecerei.
 We parsed the string and dabbed the canvas and refreshed the screen and it was...
 Art!

 ## KEYWORDS

 Most programming languages have long lists of abstruse, cabalistic, enigmatical, inscrutable, obfuscating, recondite "reserved" words such as:

 ABSTRACT, PROTECTED, SYNCHRONIZED, TRANSIENT, and VOLATILE.